 EYECORNER PRESS initially focussed on promoting academic writing with an edge, highlighting the individual voice that brings integrity to intellectual rigor in an uncommon way.
 For this effort EyeCorner Press has been indexed in 2014 onto the Danish Bibliometrical Research Indicator Authority list.

-EYECORNER PRESS has recently created a separate imprint, EYECORNER PRESS DIVINATION, that publishes books whose focus is on folklore, myth, spiritual and occult practices.
+- EYECORNER PRESS DIVINATION that publishes books whose focus is on folklore, myth, spiritual and occult practices.

-We currently seek authors who possess the clarity of a Zen master, or can infuse their formulaic academic standards with the beauty of the obvious.
+- We currently commission authors who possess the clarity of a Zen master, or can infuse their formulaic academic standards with the beauty of the obvious.

 THE GENRES represented are the following: